-The John Grill Centre comprises a team of exceptional talent in fields including higher education, organisational design, resources, energy, information technology and infrastructure - who are passionate about supporting organisations leading business-defining projects for better societies.
+Our team comprises exceptional talent in fields including executive education, leadership development, organisational design, infrastructure, energy and resources and technology transformation - who are passionate about supporting organisations leading business-defining projects for better societies.

 |Professor Suresh Cuganesan||Chief Executive Officer|